satyakb/rust-final-project/README.md

 ## Benchmarks

 To benchmark `Swarm`, I compared its output and execution time to that of Apache Bench.

+### Swarm

 N | Total | Mean  |  Min | Max | %Failed
 --- | --- | --- | --- | --- | ---